 Large commercial hotels and hospitals have used this same logic for decades to prevent liability and accidents.
 By bringing these professional safety standards into your residential home, you aren’t just following a trend—you’re using a proven engineering strategy to ensure your environment is stable for everyone, regardless of their mobility levels.

-Choosing the Right Product for Your Home
+Choosing the Right anti slip spray for tile floors

 Here is a bit of “insider” advice: not all sprays are created equal.
 If you walk into a hardware store and grab the first “anti-slip” can you see, you might end up with a mess.
 You need to look for products labeled specifically for ceramic or porcelain.
 Many heavy-duty sprays are designed for porous concrete or outdoor wood, and they simply won’t bond correctly to the slick, glass-like glaze of a ceramic tile.